timoxley/npm-tutor/messages/en/remaining.md

-%d of %d exercises left.
+%d of %d chapters left.